natehouk/flow-ai-hackathon-2023/README.md

 Remember that your costs will be affected by the GPT model chosen.

-Configuring the system prompt is important for giving your LLM flair and setting up the constraints of the inference:
+Configuring the system prompt is important for giving your LLM flair and setting up the constraints of the inference.
+The default system prompt is:

-> SYSTEM_PROMPT="Follow these rules:
+> Follow these rules:
 > * Your job is to summarize data inputs into bullet points.
 > * Be concise.\n* Always show most important information as the top bullet point.
 > * Emphasize important parts in bold using Markdown.
 > * Companies, names and proper nouns should be in italic using Markdown.
 > * Never write more than five bullet points.
-> * The bullet points, bold and italic should be formatted using Markdown."
+> * The bullet points, bold and italic should be formatted using Markdown.

 You can copy the file `.env-template` to `.env` and use it as a template for your configuration.